Statue of Baphomet: Arkansas

 The statue was displayed on a flatbed truck parked in front of the Arkansas State Capitol building for several hours on 16 August 2018 for an event organized in protest of the Ten Commandments Monument on the Arkansas Capitol grounds.
 After a formal request to install Baphomet was refused, Satanic Temple members were granted legal standing to challenge the Ten Commandments monument.
 Litigation of the consolidated case Cave et al. v.
-Thurston was still ongoing as of July 2023.
+Thurston continued into the summer of 2023.

-In October 2023, U.S. District Judge Kristine Baker requested additional briefs on from attorneys on both sides of the lawsuit.
+In October 2023, U.S. District Judge Kristine Baker requested additional briefs from attorneys on both sides of the lawsuit.
 Judge Baker questioned whether the monument violated the Arkansas Constitution's provision dealing with the separation of church and state, and suggested that the Arkansas Supreme Court should rule on the state constitutional question before proceeding with federal questions regarding whether or not the Ten Commandments monument violated the First Amendment of the U.S. Constitution.
+Baker ruled in March 2026 that legislators' decision to block the Baphomet statue was discriminatory.